A Two-Step Pre-Processing for Semidefinite Programming: Numerical results

-\subsection{Polynomial Optimisation}
+\subsection{Polynomial optimisation}

-Next, we illustrate the results on instances from a well-known polynomial optimisation problem.
-In particular, the so called Lavaei-Low relaxation \cite{6756976} is derived as the first level of the moment hierarchy \cite{Marecek2016} of the so-called alternating-current optimal power flows (ACOPF).
-Due to the fact that real-life electricity transmission systems are tree-like, there is a tree-like structure present in the instances as well, which is widely solved with SparseCoLo pre-processing or related methods \cite{Marecek2016}.
+Next, we illustrate the results on instances from a well-known polynomial optimisation problem (POP).
+In particular, the so called Lavaei-Low relaxation \cite{6756976} of the alternating-current optimal power flows (ACOPF) has been shown \cite{Marecek2016} to coincide with the first level of the moment-SOS hierarchy \cite{Anjos2012} for POP.
+Due to the fact that real-life electricity transmission systems are sparse, there is sparsity present in the instances as well, which is widely solved with SparseCoLo pre-processing or related methods \cite{Marecek2016,6692873,6756976}.
 In our test, we consider the well-known IEEE test systems.
 In the name of the instance, case$x$ denotes a test system on $x$ buses, with more than $4x^2$ elements in the moment matrix, P denotes the primal SDP, and D denotes the dual SDP.
-Table~\ref{sedumivision} presents the wall-clock run-time (including preprocessing) for 16 such SDP instances.
+Tab.~\ref{sedumivision} presents the wall-clock run-time (including pre-processing) for 16 such SDP instances.
 For larger instances (case118 and case300), the two-step pre-processing yields about 2 orders of magnitude of improvement.
-This is further illustrated by performance profiles on the two sets of problems in Figure~\ref{sedumivisionpp}: the nearly vertical lines are for the pre-processing, while the nearly horizontal line is without the pre-processing.
+This is further illustrated by performance profiles on the two sets of problems in Fig.~\ref{sedumivisionpp}: the nearly vertical lines are for the pre-processing, while the nearly horizontal line is without the pre-processing.
 This set of problems give the clearest indication of the benefits of two step pre-processing, suggesting they are particularly structured to take advantage of the procedures.